MurrellGroup/PORPIDpipeline/README.md

 panel_thresh = 50        # default 50
 #tar
-degap = "true"           # default "true", use "false" to disable
+degap = "true"           # default "true", use "false" to disable collapse = "true"        # default "true", use "false" to disable porpid_archive = "full"  # default "full", use "part" for partial archive
 ```

 Note that with the advent of PacBio Revio sequencer, the number of reads